 One of the men turned and stormed away.
 Was the fight over?
 The man opened the passenger door to what must have been his car, leaned in for several moments, then stood and swiveled around to face the man he’d been fighting with.
-Half a second later, he raised a gun at the other man and opened fire.
+He raised a gun at the other man and opened fire.
 The man he was shooting at collapsed to the ground.

 With nowhere to take cover, Alex dove to the sidewalk.
 The shooter, who was about twenty yards from Alex, strode over to the man he’d shot and stood over him, his gun pointed at him, his face a mask of fury.
 Alex rested his hand on his Glock, his gaze riveted to the scene.

 The shooter lifted his eyes and glared at the people watching him before pointing his gun at first one person, then another while yelling, “You got a problem?
 Huh?”

 With wide eyes, people shook their heads and held up their hands to show they were harmless.
 The shooter finally lowered his gun, tucking it into the back of his jeans before stalking away.